idibidiart/react-native-responsive-grid/README.md

 sm, md, and lg are device-size-dependent 'size' values that are applicable to columns.

 `offset` and `[size]Offset` - Accepts any number.
 This number defines the left offset in terms of the number of grid columns.
-Since grid columns have their alignItems as flex-start (by default) content in offsetted columns will snap to grid.
+Since grid columns have their parent row's justifyContent as flex-start (by design) and their alignItems set to flex-start (by default) content in offsetted columns will snap to grid.
 Offset values can also be negative, and **rightAlign* can be given as prop in the column to set alignItems to flex-end.
-This way offset works as expected in both directions with content snapping to grid.
+This way content in offsetted columns will snap to grid in both directions.

 **alignVertical** maybe supplied as prop to the row to vertically align the columns within the row.
 Possible values are: middle, top, bottom or fill.